kytulendu/libwordthai/doc/code_other.md

 ## Loxley

+From ThaiSoft Thai System Manager (TSM) File Converter Utility.

+Used in Thai system in Oliviti computers distributed by Loxley Co.,Ltd.

 |    | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | A | B | C | D | E | F |
 |:--:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | 8x | ┌ | ┐ | └ | ┘ | │ | ─ | ├ | ┤ | ┴ | ┬ | ┼ |   |   |   |   |   |